ryzam/devops/docs/00-introduction-presentation.md

 ✅ **Improved Reliability**: Automatic rollbacks on failures
 ✅ **Better Developer Experience**: "You build it, you run it"
 ✅ **Cost Optimization**: Dynamic resource allocation

-### Speaker Notes
-- Emphasize developer empowerment: no more ops bottlenecks
-- Highlight the cultural shift: developers own deployment
-- Spotify open-sourced Backstage - they believe in sharing solutions
-- Connect to audience: smaller teams can benefit from same patterns

 **Key Insight:** "Kubernetes enabled us to scale our organization, not just our infrastructure."